Reviews You Can Rely On

 Upper Material Mesh, lycra

-After our long-term testing, we have some reservations about durability.
+After long-term testing, we have some reservations about durability.
 Though initially excellent, the arch support showed signs of compression after a few months of regular use.
-In our twist test, these shoes showed more flexibility than we'd like for maximum stability, suggesting they might not be ideal for severe overpronators.
+In our twist test, these shoes showed more flexibility than we'd like, implying less stability, and suggesting they might not be ideal for severe overpronators.
 If you're seeking more rigid support, check out the Brooks Ghost Max 2, which demonstrated superior structure in our testing.
 Drawbacks aside, the Devotion Plus 3 offers an excellent value for neutral walkers seeking a comfortable, women-specific design.
 We recommend these shoes for everyday fitness walking and urban exploration, particularly for those who prioritize anatomical fit and balanced cushioning over maximum support and longevity.

 Read more: Ryka Devotion Plus 3 review